-- Understanding structure and organisation
+- Understanding structure

-- Making connections and inferences Understanding vocabulary
+- A Making connections and inferences

+- and organisatio

+- Understanding vocabulary

 - Appreciating the author's toolkit

 This suggested productive task synthesises what students have experienced and understood from reading this text.

 Have students create an activity log for a day/week and list all the ways they stay active.
 Then they can decide if they are moving enough.